 Design the Slide for Maximum Impact

 Maximizing the white space onscreen makes the text more legible and striking.
-The less distracting elements they see, the more likely they’ll properly focus on and digest your message.
+The fewer distracting elements they see, the more likely they’ll properly focus on and digest your message.

 Communication without results is wasted effort.